bradley-frank/bradley-frank.github.io/FT-Example.md

 ## Getting started
 First, I'm going to import the important libraries, as suggested in the aforementioned URL.
 Note that `%matplotlib inline` command allows us to render plots within this notebook.

 Also note how I have defined *pylab* and *numpy* in the Python namespace.
-This makes it easy to reference plotting and analytical functions from those libraries.
+This makes it easy to reference plotting and analytical functions from those libraries. \( E = mc^2 \)

 ```
 import numpy.fft as fft